fbpx

 UK-boarding-school-student-dressed-as-kenyan-masai

-Throughout the night, the animal sounds became louder and clearer including the padding of elephant and rhino feet, and their noisy grass munching, elephant trumpets and roars, lions roars and there seemed to be a lot of snorting!
+Throughout the night, the animal sounds became louder and clearer - including the padding of elephant and rhino feet, elephant trumpets, giraffes drinking and even some lion roars!
+We also managed some sleep, but it was a surreal experience.

 We continued to work with the local community via the Kuruwitu Conservation and Welfare Association (KCWA).
-This marine conservation project taught our British boarding school students about the importance of the coral, the reasons why it is under threat, and how to plant replacement coral beds.
+This marine conservation project taught our students about the importance of the coral, the reasons why it's under threat, and how to plant replacement coral beds.
 It was amazing to see different fish species swimming around the recently planted coral!
-Through their interesting talks and demonstrations, our students were able to understand that the stunning small fish are the start of the food chain, which eventually leads to the fishermen’s catch and the overall livelihood of the entire community.

 boarding-school-student-in-kenya-with-schoolchildren